axelvanherle/imgConvolutionCuda-C/README.md

 # imgConvolutionCuda-C

+This was an assigment for the course Hardware Accelerated Computing.

-An application written by Sem Kirkels, Nathan Bruggeman and Axel Vanherle in C and using CUDA that manipulates a image using convolution.
+An application written by Sem Kirkels, Nathan Bruggeman and Axel Vanherle in C and using CUDA that manipulates a image using convolution, and applies maximum and minimum pooling.

 ### What is it?

-This application reads 10 images, and processes them using convolution.
+This application reads 10 images, and processes them using convolution, applies maximum and minimum pooling.

 The application calculates the 2D Convolution on these images as in following figure: